 contact the office to have one sent.
 The office can be reached by calling us at 604.960.1377 or e-mailing email@example.com

 Where is the camp located?

-Our traditional overnight programs currently operate out of the CLEC (Cowichan Lake Education Centre) located on Lake Cowichan on Vancouver Island.
+The YES summer camp program currently operates out of the CLEC (Cowichan Lake Education Centre) located on Lake Cowichan on Vancouver Island (for a map, click

 How should we best prepare for camp?